prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 {: .alert.alert-info :}
 NOTE: The `allowAuctionWithoutConsent` parameter supported for TCF v1.1 refers to the entire consent string, not to any individual consent option.
 Prebid.js does not parse the GDPR consent string, so it doesn't know if the user has consented to any particular action.

+{: .alert.alert-info :}
+NOTE: The `purpose` and `vendor` objects are required if you are using the `gdprEnforcement` module.
+If the data is not included, your bid adpaters, analytics adapters, and/or userId systems will likely be excluded from the auction as Prebid will assume the user has not given consent for these entities.

 A related parameter is `deviceAccess`, which is at the global level of Prebid.js configuration because it can be used GDPR, CCPA, or custom privacy implementations: